zoltanjelovich/citi-bike-demand-forecasting/README.md

 ## Scope and data availability

-This repository **does not include raw or processed datasets**, including Citi Bike trip records or external contextual datasets (e.g., weather, environmental, or built-environment data).
+This repository does not include raw or processed datasets, including Citi Bike trip records or external contextual datasets (e.g., weather, environmental, or built-environment data).

 All notebooks assume that required datasets have been obtained separately from their original public sources and placed in user-defined local directories.
 File paths and assumptions are documented within the notebooks themselves.